ZainlessBrombie/rs-safe-gc/README.md

 # Safe Rust Garbage collection

 _This crate is currently not test-covered and thus considered in alpha.
-If you'd like to use it for a project, just create a ticket and I will gladly add plenty of tests.
-It also does not trigger collection by itself yet._
+If you'd like to use it for a project, just create a ticket and I will gladly add plenty of tests._

 safe-gc is a crate that provides the garbage collection primitives `Gc` (akin to an `Rc`) and `GcCell` (the equivalent of a `RefCell`)